YangLing0818/VQGraph/README.md

 ## Training and Evaluation

+**About GraphSage**
+Our GraphSage implementation primarily utilizes the  MultiLayerNeighborSampler in GraphSage data preparation, and we use a local GCN internally.
+While both GraphSage and GCN can yield consistent results, we recommend using GCN as it tends to be easier to reproduce.
+GraphSage may require tweaking of more hyperparameters compared to GCN.

 **Graph Tokenizer Training**:
 To quickly reproduce our teacher model and graph tokenizer, you can run `train_teacher.py` as the following example command:
 ```
 python train_teacher.py --exp_setting tran --teacher GCN --dataset citeseer --output_path outputs --seed 0 --max_epoch 100 --patience 50 --device 0
 ```

 Our pretrained codebook embeddings, teacher soft assignments and teacher soft labels for some datasets have been uploaded to [here](https://www.dropbox.com/scl/fo/9yss598aln21gzdiwix61/h?dl=0&rlkey=oscheo12z9md8uah7eakq62yj).
 Please download and put them under `outputs/transductive/{dataset}/GCN/` for GNN-MLP distillation.